0

 Simple rules concerning segregation of duties will help prevent theft.

-1) Never let the same person handle cash coming into the business (custody) and record the receipt of that cash in the accounting records.
+1) The same person that handles cash coming into the business (custody) should not record the receipt of that cash in the accounting records.

-2) Never let the same person that signs the checks record the transactions into the accounting records.
+2) The same person that signs the checks should not be recording the transactions into the accounting records.

-3) Never let the same person reconcile the bank statements and the cash accounts and write or sign checks or make transfers.
+3) The same person that reconciles the bank accounts should not write or sign checks or make transfers between accounts.

-4) Never let the person that has the authority to write checks sign the checks.
+4) The person that has the authority to write checks should not sign those checks.
 Consider having two signatories on each check.

 5) Never let the bookkeeper that enters transactions on a daily basis in the accounting system make general journal entries that override the system

-6) Never let the person that records the transactions into the accounting system deposit checks at the bank.
+6) The person that records the transactions into the accounting system should not be depositing checks at the bank.

-7) Never let the same person record payroll and sign the payroll checks
+7) The same person that records payroll should not sign the payroll checks

 Accounts Receivable:

 A payment comes in from a customer on their account and it never hits your bank.
 The bookkeeper takes the check and makes a deposit in a similar named bank account that the employee has set up with another bank.
 Do banks check the names on checks?
-Not usually, and you can sign a check "mickey mouse" and the bank will process it.
-Try it for fun and you will see how easy it is to fool the bank.
+Not usually, and you can sign a check "mickey mouse" and the bank will most likely process it.
+Try it for fun and you will see how ridiculous this situation can become.
 Now, in this fraud, the accounts receivable has to be removed or the customer will complain when they receive their next months bill.
 The accounts receivable is written off to an expense account.
-This type of fraud cannot be performed with an accounting system that has built in controls over the journal entries that are allowed.
-Account receivable should never be able to be written off to any other account besides cash.
-Quick books is notorious for allowing this type of fraud to be committed due to the lack of controls present within he system.
+This type of fraud cannot be performed with an accounting system that has built in controls over the journal entries that are allowed to be made.
+Accounts receivable should never be able to be written off to any other account besides cash.
+Your accounting system, most likely, lacks controls within the system to prevent this type of fraud.

-Lapping fraud occurs when a check is stolen and then the next check that comes in is applied the the stolen account and so on.
+Lapping fraud occurs when a check is stolen and then the next check that comes in is applied to the stolen account and so on.
 The bookkeeper cannot take a vacation or this type of fraud will be discovered.
-Beware of the employee you think is dedicated and never takes time off.
+Beware of the employee you think is dedicated and never takes time off, they may be lapping your accounts receivable.

 Sales: